MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/investigate-users.md

 [!INCLUDE [Microsoft Defender XDR rebranding](../includes/microsoft-defender.md)]

 **Applies to:**
+- Microsoft Defender unified security operations center (SOC) platform, including:
+    - Microsoft Sentinel
     - Microsoft Defender XDR

-The user entity page in Microsoft Defender XDR helps you in your investigation of user identities.
-The page has all the important information about each identity.
+The user entity page in Microsoft Defender's unified SOC platform helps you in your investigation of user entities.
+The page has all the important information about each entity.
 If an alert or incident indicates that a user might be compromised or is suspicious, check and investigate the user profile.

-You can find identity information in the following views:
+You can find user entity information in the following views:

 - Identities page
 - Alerts queue